lawikayoub/kotlin-poc-frontend-react-redux/README.md

     }
 ```

-This allows you to use the footer component in another component as follows:
+This allows you to use the helloWorld component in another component as follows:
 ```kotlin
 fun RBuilder.app() = {
     helloWorld()